sriharikapu/dappetter/README.md

   - `metamask.sign()`: commands MetaMask to sign a message.
 For this to work MetaMask must be in a sign confirmation state.

-  - `metamask.approve()`: enables the app to connect to MetaMask account in privacy mode
+  - `metamask.approve({ allAccounts })`: confirm Dapp permissions to use Metamask account.
+If you plan to use the Dapp with multiple accounts you can use `allAccounts` to add permission to all imported accounts.
+By default is false